Top Schools for Systems Engineering

 Find out which top schools offer programs in systems engineering, an interdisciplinary field concerned with the technical and management aspects of multifaceted engineering projects.
 Read summaries of three top universities, as well as an overview of other schools in the U.S. with systems engineering programs.

-Students who are interested in systems engineering can find programs at three high-ranking national universities, which include Cornell University, the University of Illinois at Urbana-Champaign and the University of Southern California in Los Angeles.
+Students who are interested in systems engineering can find programs at three high-ranking national universities: Cornell University, the University of Illinois at Urbana-Champaign and the University of Southern California in Los Angeles.
 Once enrolled, students may take courses in production systems planning and operations, quality control and engineering, project management and economics.
-They might also study the human factors associated with engineering.
-Many schools combine systems engineering with industrial engineering because the two fields are quite similar.
+Many schools combine systems engineering with industrial engineering, because the two fields are quite similar.

 Top U.S. Schools with Systems Engineering Programs

 Cornell University is a 4-year private school that U.S. News & World Report ranked 15th among national universities in 2012.
 The university also placed ninth among undergraduate engineering schools offering doctoral programs in 2011, according to USN&WR.
 At the school, students can earn a Master of Engineering in Systems Engineering, either on-campus or online.
 Areas of specialization include environmental, chemical or software engineering.
 Several certificate programs are also available, such as the Cornell-Carnegie Mellon joint certificate in systems and software engineering.

 2. University of Illinois at Urbana-Champaign in Champaign